Flushing Meadows–Corona Park: Filling and use as a dumping ground

 The dumps drew the ire of local residents, due to strong odors and being deemed unsightly, along with increasing rat infestations in the local neighborhoods.
 Much of the "street sweepings" collected consisted of horse manure from horse-drawn carriages.
 In addition, many residents simply threw out normal garbage along with the coal ashes.
 The meadows were also considered one of the worst breeding grounds for mosquitoes in the city.
 The dump was famously characterized as "a valley of ashes" in F. Scott Fitzgerald's The Great Gatsby.
 Fitzgerald meanwhile described the Flushing River, now polluted from the dumps, as "a small foul river".
 The dumps and garbage trains were accused of facilitating a polio outbreak in Corona in 1916.
 The Brooklyn Ash Removal Company was brought to court by local residents in 1923 for "violation of the sanitary code" due to the smoke emitted from the dumps.
 As a minor concession, the company opened the Corona Park Golf and Country Club in 1931, on a tract near Nassau Boulevard (today's Long Island Expressway).
+When Etihad Park was built for Major League Soccer team New York City FC in 2027, "The Valley of Ashes" became one of the stadium's nicknames because of its proximity to the dump's site.

 Park planning and World's Fairs

-1939/1940 Fair and aftermath
+1939–1940 Fair and aftermath

 New York City Parks Commissioner Robert Moses first conceived the idea of developing a large park in Flushing Meadow in the 1920s.
 At the time, he envisioned the site to become a "true 'Central Park'", especially with much of city population moving to Queens and Long Island due to urban sprawl.
 Moses also planned Flushing Meadows to be the westernmost of a chain of parks running across Queens, which would include Kissena Park, Cunningham Park, Alley Pond Park, and Douglaston Park.
 In 1929, representatives from surrounding communities created a plan to turn the ash dump into a recreational complex, and presented them to Queens Borough President George U. Harvey.

 In 1930, Moses released plans for numerous parks and highways in the city.
 This included the Grand Central Parkway, the construction of which would require taking land from the ash dumps.
 One of the provisional projects listed was a "Flushing River Park", along with a "Flushing River Parkway".
 The Brooklyn Ash Removal Company's contract with the city expired in 1933, and the city took over the company's assets and operations on May 25, 1934.
 The Brooklyn Ash property occupied around 300 acre of the 1,000 acre site, north of what is now the Long Island Expressway.
 The remainder of the meadows still contained natural wildlife.
 It was frequented by fur trappers, local residents collecting firewood and growing vegetables, and later, squatters during the Great Depression.
 Areas of the dumps were also used for growing vegetables, with the soil fertilized by the garbage and manure.